 About the vaccine

-- Course: Two doses given seven days apart.
+- Course: The course for adults consists of two doses given seven days apart.

 - Boosters: The vaccine lasts for two years.
 Children may need more regular boosters.

 - How it is given: The cholera vaccine is given as a drink.

 - Side effects: You may experience temporary side effects such as fever, digestive problems or headache.

 - Children: The vaccine is suitable for children over the age of two.

 - Additional precautions: In addition to getting vaccinated you need to practise food, hand and water hygiene while in a risk area.